 If you want to negotiate the terms of your connection contract, you can choose to do this through a negotiated connection.

 If your connection service type is not basic, or you want to negotiate the terms of your connection contract, then it’s classed as negotiated.
 Additional costs may apply.

 We do a technical assessment of most applications classed as negotiated.
-If our technical assessment finds your proposed system may not work effectively on our network, we will provide recommendations through our Customer Portal to advise you of the options available.
+If our technical assessment finds your proposed system may not work effectively on our network, we'll provide recommendations through Customer Self Service to advise you of the options available.
 Once you, or your system retailer, select an option and update your application, we’ll arrange for your connection offer to be sent.

 Read more about connection service types, offers and contracts under FAQs and further reading below.

 Installation of your system can start once you have accepted our connection offer.

 Your system installer or electrical contractor (try Master Electricians) must submit an Electrical Work Request (EWR) as soon as your system has been installed.
 This is to advise us that the work at your premises has been carried out in accordance with the required standards.

 The EWR will also notify your electricity retailer of your new system installation.
 Your retailer may then contact you to discuss any metering changes required so it can measure any electricity you export to the grid.
 You'll need to discuss feed-in tariff options with your electricity retailer.